yhaooo11/JavaCards/README.md

 - As a user, I want to be able to review a flashcard/s (see front and back)
 - As a user, I want to be able to view all my decks of flashcards
 - As a user, I want to be able to delete a flashcard or deck
+- As a user, I want to be able to edit a flashcard
 - As a user, I want to be able to see the number of flashcards I have reviewed in each deck